Updated August 21, 2023

 - If you do not want to remove any character, input zero in the number of characters.

 This has been a guide to REPLACE Formula in Excel.
-Here we discussed How to use REPLACE Formula in Excel along with practical examples and downloadable excel template.
+Here we discussed How to use REPLACE Formula in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –